 - If the vehicle cannot be freed, set up reflectors, flares or other signal devices as soon as possible to alert passing motorists.

 - Before abandoning the vehicle, carefully assess the weather conditions.
 In extreme cold or in heavy snow, stay with the car until rescuers arrive.

 - If staying in the car, tie a bright cloth to the antenna to alert rescuers.
 If running the engine for warmth, make sure snow does not block the exhaust pipe.
 That could cause dangerous fumes to backup inside the car.

-- If you can leave your vehicle and reach shelter safely, contact your local AAA auto club for assistance.
+- If you can leave your vehicle and reach shelter safely, contact AAA and request service.